 How To Write An MBA Personal Statement

 It’s true.
-Your MBA personal statement really is the gateway to your future.
+Writing a great MBA personal statement really is the gateway to your future.

 Get it right and you should secure an MBA interview, gain a place on your MBA course and improve your career prospects.
-But how do you get it right?
+But where do you start?

 Once you’ve decided where you want to study your MBA, focus intently on the institution and their MBA courses.